Nick-Liou/Gem5/Second_Assignment/README.md

 We can conclude that different things in the system run on different clocks.
 CPU and CPU caches have the same clock, while a different clock is used for the memory bus.

 Below, we can assess how the CPU clock affects total performance.
 In tasks that are not memory-bound, the speedup is proportional to the change in clock speed.
 However, in tasks that are memory-bound (such as specsjeng), while there is still an improvement, it's not as significant.
+Therefor there is not a perfect scaling in performance by only increasing the frequency of the CPU.

 ![clock_comp](spec_results/plots/clock_comp.png)